rabbi-lion/arch-linux-install-guide/README.md

 - [NetworkManager](https://wiki.archlinux.org/title/NetworkManager)
 - [Microcode](https://wiki.archlinux.org/title/Microcode)

-Arch Linux is a rolling-release distribution.
-Check the current ArchWiki before installing in case the official installation procedure has changed.
+Arch Linux is rolling-release.
+Check the current ArchWiki before installing, in case the official installation procedure has changed.

 ## License

 Made by rabbi-lion.

 Original text in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

 Referenced projects and documentation retain their respective licenses.
 See `LICENSE` for the full license text.